SkunkPlatform/SkunkPlatform/README.md

 ### SPVersions
 - SkunkPlatform G-01: First Version launched at 04:08 | 08/07/2025 (on Argentina Date)
 - SkunkPlatform G-02: Launchs at September 2025.
+- SkunkPlatform G-03: Launchs at December 2025.

 ### SPVersion Features
 SkunkPlatform Version Features will show here.
+#### SkunkPlatform G-03
+- SkunkPlatform API Billing with Stripe, Yellow Skunk Security and Yellow Skunk Free/Paid for Roblox from Chrome Extension.
 #### SkunkPlatform G-02
 - AI-Moderation for Image Reviewer API (SPIME - SkunkPlatform Image Moderation Elastic)
 - Analytics Embed for SkunkPlatform Embed System (SPES) - This will contain canvas and it will use the SPAnalytic API for all.